GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 ## Compilation Steps

 ### Main Step: Execute the Compile Script
-The compile_geos.sh script executes the compilation process:
+The script `compile_geos.sh` executes the compilation process:

 ```bash
 source compile_geos.sh
 ```

-This script orchestrates the compilation process by calling other scripts in a defined order:
+This script orchestrates the compilation process the following order:

 1. Clone the Sources
 2. Compile TPLs
 3. Compile GEOS

 ### Step 1: Clone the Sources
-The **`clone.sh`** script is responsible for fetching the required repositories and initializing the necessary submodules.
+The script **`clone.sh`** is dedicated for fetching the repositories and initializing the necessary submodules.
 The script performs the following actions:

 - It loads the appropriate modules for Git.
-- It clones the Third-Party Libraries (`thirdPartyLibs`) and the GEOS source code.
+- It clones the Third-Party Libraries (`thirdPartyLibs`) and GEOS source code.
 - It initializes the Git Large File Storage (LFS) and updates the submodules.

 **Content of `clone.sh`:**